Frequently Asked Questions

 I’ve only played online (e.g. on Mahjong Soul) or in Yakuza/FFXIV.
 Will I be able to play in person?

-Online clients omit or automate some of the setup, rules, and conventions important for IRL play with physical tiles, but we are very used to getting folks who have only played online going with live play and we are patient with players who need time to adjust.
+Yes.
+Online clients omit or automate some of the setup, rules, and conventions important for in-person play with physical tiles, but we are very used to getting folks who have only played online going with live play and we are patient with players who need time to adjust.

 Note: unlike online play, in live play there are no tips and nothing stops you from performing illegal moves, so you may have to be careful at first.